flatmush/dingoo-sdk/dingoo_sdk/ReadMe.txt

 	- Wait for the mirror list to download.
 	- Select any mirror, if one doesn't work then select another, Click "Next".
 	- Wait for the package list to download.
-	- Select "Devel" in the package tree, and toggle the package "make" (not "automake") to "install", Click "Next".
+	- Select "Devel" in the package tree
+		- Toggle the package "make" (not "automake") to "install"
+		- Toggle the package "doxygen" to "install" (optional if you want documentation)
+		- Click "Next".
 	- Wait for the packages to download and install.
 	- Click "Finish", cygwin is now installed.